ohjelmistotekniikka-hy/ohjelmistotekniikka-hy.github.io/material/en_week1.md

 ### Terminal tabs

-You can open multiple terminal tabs by clicking around in the terminal menu or by simply typing `CTRL+SHIFT+TAB`.
+You can open multiple terminal tabs by clicking around in the terminal menu or by simply typing `CTRL+SHIFT+T`.

 ## Version control (do this if you are not familiar with the tasks)